 - A fourth ligament – the Coracoacromial Ligament is a strong triangular band which serves to prevent the upward dislocation of the shoulder (glenohumeral) joint.

-In this cited research, doctors examined 39 patients who underwent coracoclavicular (CC) ligament reconstruction.
+- In this cited research from doctors at the University of Rome examined 39 patients who underwent coracoclavicular (CC) ligament reconstruction.
 After surgery, almost half the AC joints failed to stabilize.
-In chronic and acute cases of shoulder dislocation management remains controversial, and the debate about whether patients should be conservatively or surgically treated continues.4 In a seeming contradiction, another study says the majority of acromioclavicular surgeries utilizing modern techniques and instrumentation result in successful outcomes.
-However, clinical failures do occur with frequency.5
+In chronic and acute cases of shoulder dislocation management remains controversial, and the debate about whether patients should be conservatively or surgically treated continues.(5)

 Lastly, the more surgery – the more bone loss